mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of identifiers in the credential is acceptable to the application for this client.

+### Deniable Signature Keys

+Some 1-to-1 messaging protocols such as Signal achieve varying degrees of plausible deniability by leveraging the symmetry of the Diffie-Hellman key exchange.

+MLS uses signatures to achieve strong authentication of messages (see Section
+{{content-authentication}}).
+Since these signatures do not allow for plausible deniability, signatures on MLS messages can either be performed using the private key corresponding to the signature public key in the sender's credential, or by using another signature key that is not directly tied to the identity of the sender, thus allowing for some degree of deniability.

+Such deniable signature keys MUST be distributed and authenticated to and by each member out-of-band prior to any use for signature verification to ensure that MLS messages are still strongly authenticated.

 ### Uniquely Identifying Clients

 MLS implementations will presumably provide applications with a way to request